michalmaksymow/project-euler/README.md

 My collection of code for solving Project Euler problems.
 I solve Project Euler problems for self-development purposes, mainly to gain expertise in algorithms and data structures, practice problem solving and become a better programmer.

-Every problem in this list is solved in either C++, Python, Go or any other programming language of my choice.
+Every problem in this list is solved in either C++, Python, Typescript or any other programming language of my choice.
 Some problems have detailed mathematical explanations or proofs in the comments.

 ---